- Nevada, Utah, and Wyoming – There are no HH breweries with mountain biking trails nearby in these states.

 Located about 50 miles southwest of the Great Sand Dunes National Park and just bout 15 miles from Alamosa, The Colorado Farm Brewery is a must just for the location itself.
 But then when you add in the beer created entirely from the crops harvested on their farm, well…duh!

 - Del Norte

 Nearby Riding and Breweries

 Ok, yeah, Alamosa is in a valley, and it is a bit flat; however, since Salida is less than a hundred miles north and Buena Vista only a few more miles north of that, there’s plenty to explore around here.
-And with breweries such as Three Barrel Brewing and San Luis Valley Brewing nearby, and then Crestone Brewing Co on the way to Salida’s Soulcraft and more…just keep your wallet handy and mountain biking helmet handy.
+And with breweries such as Three Barrel Brewing and San Luis Valley Brewing nearby on the way to Salida’s Soulcraft and more…just keep your wallet handy and mountain biking helmet handy.